firefliesai/.github/pull_request_template.md

 xxx

-## Any background context you want to provide?
+## Any background context you want to provide beyond Shortcut?

 xxx